cparish312/chronoception_trainer/VERCEL_DEPLOY.md

 - **Sound Feature**: The sound notification uses Web Audio API, which works in modern browsers.
 No external audio files are required.

+- **Node.js Version**: Vercel uses Node.js 18.x by default.
+The project is configured to use Node.js 18+.

 ## Troubleshooting

 If you encounter issues: